Champions League last-16 draw mistakes: Man Utd not in pot for Atletico draw after wrongly paired with Vill...

 A mistake was made during the Champions League last-16 draw that saw Manchester United paired with Villarreal - despite the rules stating that group stage opponents cannot meet in the first knockout phase.

-The draw for the round of 16 took place in Nyon on Monday morning, with United, Manchester City, Liverpool and holders Chelsea all learning their fates.
+The draw for the round of 16 took place in Nyon on Monday morning, with United, Manchester City, Liverpool and holders Chelsea all learning their fates - only for a re-draw to be announced after two glaring technical mistakes.

-The ceremony didn't run smoothly, as a technical error saw the Red Devils have to be drawn twice to find out who they will be playing when the competition resumes in February.
+The first ceremony didn't run smoothly, as an error saw the Red Devils have to be drawn twice to find out who they will be playing when the competition resumes in February.

 Editors' Picks